Do Go On - 125 - The Legend of Bigfoot

 Countless.

-I do not count that.
+I did not count them.

 But as of today, no definitive proof has been found.